-In 2013 a group of five Thumb area artists was lamenting that after the Thumb Artists Studio Tour in June, and the popular Art in the Park event on Labor Day, that there just weren’t a lot of opportunities for artists to show and sell work in Michigan’s Upper Thumb.
-Someone said, “We should just rent a place and start a co-op Port Austin Art Gallery”.
-Then they did, here is their story.
+In 2013 a group of five Thumb area artists was lamenting that after the Thumb Artists Studio Tour in June and the popular Art in the Park event on Labor Day, there just weren’t many opportunities for artists to show sell work in Michigan’s Upper Thumb.
+So someone said, “We should just rent a place and start a co-op Port Austin Art Gallery.”
+Then they did; here is their story.

 A Lively Outlet for all Things Creative

-People from the area as well as tourists visiting the Thumb love the Arts and really want to support independent artists.
+People from the area and tourists visiting the Thumb love the Arts and really want to support independent artists.
 The gallery is right in the middle of the action on Farmer’s Market Saturdays.
 The inventory is always of a high caliber and always changing, making it a great stop for browsing any day of the week.

 The Cove’s Classes and Events

 The last few years have brought some new directions.
 As well as the gallery and gift shop, The Cove offers classes throughout the year.
 It’s a great way to become involved in art-making yourself.
 Jewelry, clay, watercolor, alcohol inks are just some of the classes that have been taught in the ‘backroom.’
 If you are interested, email Charlotte and ask to be put on the notification list for upcoming classes and events.

 The Cove Location and Contact

 If you have yet to visit the Port Austin Art Gallery, be sure to put it on your ‘to-do list.
 The Cove is open Saturdays from 10 am to 4 pm.
 Starting on May, 10 am to 4 pm Friday, Saturday and Sunday.
 For Summer, open every day except Tuesday.
 The gallery is located adjacent to the Port Austin Farmers Market on Lake Street.
 Phone: 989-738-0229, search Facebook: The Cove – Local Arts, or Email us at TheCove.pa